gymrek-lab/gymreklab.github.io/doc/Expanse.rst

 Any calls to :code:`singularity exec|shell|pull` will cache the image.
 I wouldn't trust that the cache is thread-safe, so if you're going to kick off a bunch of jobs, either cache the image before hand, or have them all check.

-So:
+To cache the image beforehand:

 .. code-block:: bash

-   SINGULARITY_TMPDIR=/scratch/$USER/job_$SLURM_JOB_ID singularity exec docker://<docker_image_url> /bin/bash -c "echo pulled the image"
+   singularity exec docker://<docker_image_url> /bin/bash -c "echo pulled the image"

-or, to make sure this is synchronizd
+or, to check in a synchronized manner:

 .. code-block:: bash